 Out for a walk and they want to pick up an odd piece of garbage on the sidewalk that possibly looks a little like dog poop?
 LEAVE IT!
 You’ve just changed them and although it’s is wrapped up in a little ball, ready to dispose of, they go to reach for the soiled diaper that smells a lot like dog poop?
 LEAVE IT!
 They are playing in the backyard and head to the back door with something they found in the grass.
 EWWWW, DOG POOP!
 LEAVE IT!

 5. Good Boy!

-Are there difference between dogs and children?
-Of course there are.
+Are there differences between dogs and children?
+Of course, there are.

-1. Our kids eat 4 times per day, our dog only eats twice (but not by choice).
+1. Our kids eat four times per day, our dog only eats twice (but not by choice).

 2. Our dog leaves less of a mess when he eats.

 3. If the boys misbehave, we don’t send them to their crate.